 Doctors advise against using marijuana during pregnancy, but many misconceptions persist.

 Some people believe that because medical use is legal in some areas of the United States, the drug must be safe to use while pregnant.

 Others may believe that smoking weed is dangerous, but that other forms of the drug, such as edibles, will not harm the fetus.

-However, research shows that using any form of marijuana can affect a fetus’s growth and development, according to the Centers for Disease Control and Prevention (CDC).
+However, research shows that using any form of marijuana can affect a fetus’s growth and development, according to the

 Marijuana comes from the Cannabis sativa or Cannabis indica plants.
 These plants contain a compound called tetrahydrocannabinol, or THC.

 THC has mind-altering properties that can cause a heightened sensation — a “high.”